Action off Bougainville: Aftermath

 As a result of the loss of surprise, Brown cancelled the planned raid on Rabaul and retired from the area.
 Because of the high losses in bomber aircraft, the Japanese postponed their impending invasion of Lae-Salamaua, Papua New Guinea from 3–8 March 1942.

 Two "Mavis" flying boats were also shot down which were shadowing the US force, as well as two other Japanese scout aircraft lost in operational accidents while participating in the day's action.
 The US lost two fighters to defensive gunfire from the bombers, but one pilot survived, while no damage was inflicted on the US warships.
-US Navy pilot Edward O'Hare was awarded the Medal of Honor for his actions.
+O'Hare was awarded the Medal of Honor for his actions.